 I recently completed my Masters of Science in Atmospheric and Oceanic Science in Fall 2016.
 My masters scholarly paper is titled "The 2015-16 El Nino Episode: Classical Onset with Complex Evolution".
 Before joining the University of Maryland, College Park in September 2014, I graduated with First Class Honors from Jadavpur University, Kolkata, India in June 2014 with a B.E. in Civil Engineering.
 In the summer of 2013, I was selected for the Indian Academy of Sciences' Summer Research Fellowship Programme (SRFP) in the Earth & Planetary Sciences category, and I had the pleasure of working with Dr. M. Rajeevan at the Ministry of Earth Sciences (MoES), Government of India.
 I spent the summer of 2012 at the Indian Institute of Technology, Bombay for my summer research internship, under the guidance of Prof. Subimal Ghosh and Prof. Subhankar Karmakar.

-Sengupta, A., and S. Nigam, 2017: The Northeast Winter Monsoon over the Indian Subcontinent and Southeast Asia: Evolution, Interannual Variability, and Model Simulations.
-To be submitted to the J. Climate in December.
+Sengupta, A., and S. Nigam, 2018: The Northeast Winter Monsoon over the Indian Subcontinent and Southeast Asia: Evolution, Interannual Variability, and Model Simulations.
+Submitted to the J. Climate (19th January).